kgallimore/wc3MultiTool/README.md

 - Smart host currently requires the game to be in focus unless the map uses the included vJass lib.
 - You have to manually edit index.html to alow both WC3 Multi-Tool and W3C Champions.
+- There is extremely limited in game interaction.

 ## What this tool is NOT